2017-2018 Student Fellowship Call for Applications

 Please note: Student Fellowship stipends are considered taxable income.
 Students are responsible for self-reporting stipends to the IRS when they file their taxes.
 Since this income is self-reported, Harvard Law School will not provide any tax documentation.
 For more information see the Harvard University Office of the Comptroller's guidelines.

 To accommodate graduate students in one-year programs, fellowship applications will be accepted on a rolling basis until Friday, August 4, 2017.
 Notifications of awards will be made by August 18, 2017, to enable enrollment in the Workshop.

 Your curriculum vitae;

-A proposal describing the research and writing project you intend to pursue (1500 word maximum); and
+A proposal describing the research and writing project you intend to pursue (1500-word maximum); and

 A digital copy of your most current transcript (which need not be official).

-Please note that the most successful research proposals will describe an idea and novel contribution, rather than simply a topic of interest.
+The most successful research proposals will describe an idea and novel contribution, rather than simply a topic of interest.
 We recognize that students will be applying from a range of disciplines, which we strongly encourage; thus, we will account for a student’s field and typical standards for work in their discipline when evaluating applications.